-What Are Residential Driving Courses?
+Residential Driving Course

 Residential driving courses vary in their length and there are courses to suit learners at different stages of their progression.
-There are hyper intensive courses aimed at learners who have had under 10 hours tuition and these normally consist of between 30 and 40 hours instruction, spread over 5 – 7 days.
+There are hyper intensive courses aimed at learners who have had under 10 hours of tuition and these normally consist of between 30 and 40 hours of instruction, spread over 5 – 7 days.
 The average cost for a hyper intensive course of this nature is between £700 and £850.
 There are shorter courses aimed at drivers who have recently failed their test and these normally consist of between 12 and 18 hours tuition spread over 2 – 3 days.
 The average cost of the shorter course with full accommodation ranges between £450 and £550.

 Not everyone will be suited to taking a residential driving course.
 Driving for 6 hours a day can be tiring and if you often struggle with information overload, you could find yourself feeling saturated and unable to take on new concepts.
-If however you feel you an intensive driving course of this nature would suit your learning style, there are several benefits to taking this type of course.
+If however, you feel an intensive driving course of this nature would suit your learning style, there are several benefits to taking this type of course.

 Whenever we’re able to concentrate and focus on one particular task, we often perform very well as a result and learning to drive is no different.
 Being away from home and the routine of everyday life, allows the students to focus solely on driving and often it’s the complete dedication to the task that leads to the most improvements.